Ranking all 12 of Zinedine Zidane’s signings as Real Madrid manager

 There’s a case for putting Hazard last here; he was one of the world’s best players when he joined from Chelsea in 2019 and the only impact he’s made is underlining that Real Madrid lack any semblance of humour.

-There’s still hope that the Belgium international can showcase his immense talent under a new manager and he avoids the bottom spot for that reason alone.
+There’s still hope that the Belgium international can, somehow, rediscover his old magic and he avoids the bottom spot for that reason alone.

 10. Alberto Soro

 Soro may turn out to be the next Raul, but we cannot rank somebody who never played for Real Madrid any higher (we’re a serious publication you know).

 Signed on a four-year contract in 2019, he was immediately loaned back to Real Zaragoza before joining Granada permanently last summer.

 Still, at least he turned a profit.

-But we can’t think of Reinier without thinking about his emotional unveiling video upon joining Real in January 2020.
+We can’t think of Reinier without thinking about his emotional unveiling video upon joining Madrid in January 2020.

 Throwback to when Borussia Dortmund new boy Reinier broke down in tears the day he was unveiled at Real Madrid 😢 pic.twitter.com/ZWbg5nrzNg

 8. Alphonse Areola